Nexmo/station/_documentation/vonage-business-cloud/smart-numbers/overview.md

 * Calendar integration to check the free/busy status of a call recipient and react accordingly

 ## Getting Started
-To use the Number Programmability service, you need:
+To use Smart Numbers, you need:

 * A Vonage Business Cloud account
 * A Nexmo account

 You must then:

-1. [Register for the Number Programmability service](/vonage-business-cloud/number-programmability/guides/register) - to add the capability to your VBC account
+1. [Enable the Smart Number add-on](/vonage-business-cloud/smart-numbers/guides/enable-addon) - to add the capability to your VBC account
-2. [Create a Nexmo Voice API Application](/vonage-business-cloud/number-programmability/guides/create-voice-application) - to store security and configuration information
+2. [Create a Nexmo Voice API Application](/vonage-business-cloud/smart-numbers/guides/create-voice-application) - to store security and configuration information
-3. [Provision the Number Programmability service](/vonage-business-cloud/number-programmability/guides/provision-nps) - configure one or more VBC numbers and link the service to your Nexmo Voice API Application
+3. [Provision Smart Numbers](/vonage-business-cloud/smart-numbers/guides/provision-smart-numbers) - configure one or more VBC numbers as Smart Numbers and link those numbers to your Nexmo Voice API Application

-## Using the Number Programmability service
+## Using Smart Numbers

 You will use the [Nexmo Voice API](/voice/voice-api/api-reference) to build interactive and customized call experiences for your users.
 We provide [client libraries](https://github.com/Nexmo/) in various languages that take make it easier to work with the Voice API.